 Example: My daughter says “good night, I love you too” even if I haven’t said good night yet.
 Example: My daughter shows spontaneous affection only when other people are around; it is an attention-seeking act.
 Example: My daughter holds her arms up as though shielding herself when I pull her in for a hug.
 Example: “Hi mom, I thought I’d say ‘good morning,'” while looking at our new cat as though I don’t exist.

 3. “You’re too hard on her.”
 SHE NEEDS UNCONVENTIONAL PARENTING

 First of all, if you say this, your unspoken words are “it’s your fault your kid acts out.”

 RAD kids don’t like surprises and need routine to feel safe.
 Any deviation from that routine causes one of two problems:

-If you give her an inch, she takes a mile and then gets angry when you won’t let her go two.
+If you give her an inch, she takes a mile and then gets throws a fit when you won’t let her go two.

 If you deviate from the routine, she acts out and regresses when things go back to routine later on.

 Example: When she went back to school after Christmas Break, she had issues every day for a week: She cried because I told her to hang up her clothes; she was blatantly disobedient, sneering at me; she cried hysterically, as though she lost her favorite toy, when her sister broke a piece of her chalk; she had a kicking, stomping, screaming tantrum because I told her to read the directions on her homework.